shahapratim/pharmaMagic/README.md

 # pharmaMagic
+This is a web based application

+Features:
-This is a web based application that allows a user to look for any drug available in Bangladesh by searching through their generic name as well as to detect the handwritting of the prescription for better visualization.
+* Finding brand name of drug available in Bangladesh easily by their generic name
+* Scan handwritten prescription to find the drug name in plain text for better understanding

+Languages used:
+* HTML
+* CSS
+* Python (Flask micro-web Framework)